+Now, $\vec{S}$ becomes a constant source term, $(I-W)$ becomes a normalized, weighted Laplacian matrix, and the time evolution becomes reminiscent of the walk problems in \cite{Fac13, goldsmith2023link}.
+Once a physical problem is expressed as an interferometer network, measures such as interferometric clustering and apparent path strength, will be necessary for accounting for the effect of interference on signal transfer.

 Beyond recasting other network problems as interferometer networks, this work presents several other opportunities for further research.
 The most immediate problem is to analytically describe the behavior of the small-world interferometer model with respect to the model parameters.
 This would give a much more thorough understanding of both the effect described in this article and any others that arise due to the inclusion of phase.
 The next direction of further study is quantum mechanics.
 Although this work was performed in the context of interferometry, this was intended to be a first step in applying complex-valued network measures to quantum problems.
 In particular, interferometric measures lend themselves to quantum walks and condensed matter models ~\cite{BagrovA.A2020Dqcp}.
+Toward this goal, interferometric measures could be applied to extend recent progress on analyzing walks on complex-weighted networks, especially Hermitian adjacency matrices \cite{Yu23}.
 A related topic of interest is applying interferometric measures to neural networks for quantum systems undergoing a phase transition; it is possible that the interferometric measures can detect the phase transition.
 Lastly, the analysis of small-world interferometer networks ought to be modeled with further real-world considerations, especially different edge weight distributions, and the interferometric measures ought to be applied to real-world data sets.